 Cannabis producer's license, cannabis processor's license, cannabis retailer's license.

 (1) There shall be a cannabis producer's license regulated by the board and subject to annual renewal.
-The licensee is authorized to produce: (a) Cannabis for sale at wholesale to cannabis processors and other cannabis producers; (b) immature plants or clones and seeds for sale to cooperatives as described under RCW 69.51A.250; and (c) immature plants or clones and seeds for sale to qualifying patients and designated providers as provided under RCW 69.51A.310.
+The licensee is authorized to produce: (a) Cannabis for sale at wholesale to cannabis processors and other cannabis producers; (b) immature plants or clones and seeds for sale to cooperatives as described under RCW 69.51A.250; (c) immature plants or clones and seeds for sale to qualifying patients and designated providers as provided under RCW 69.51A.310; and (d) usable cannabis under a production service contract between the licensed producer and a qualifying patient as defined in RCW 69.51A.010, or a designated provider who is the parent or guardian of a qualifying patient under the age of 18 as described in RCW 69.51A.220 if: (i) the production of cannabis occurs on the licensed premises, (ii) the qualifying patient has been entered into the medical cannabis authorization database and holds a valid recognition card.
 The production, possession, delivery, distribution, and sale of cannabis in accordance with the provisions of this chapter and the rules adopted to implement and enforce it, by a validly licensed cannabis producer, shall not be a criminal or civil offense under Washington state law.
 Every cannabis producer's license shall be issued in the name of the applicant, shall specify the location at which the cannabis producer intends to operate, which must be within the state of Washington, and the holder thereof shall not allow any other person to use the license.
 The application fee for a cannabis producer's license shall be two hundred fifty dollars.
 The annual fee for issuance and renewal of a cannabis producer's license shall be one thousand three hundred eighty-one dollars.
 A separate license shall be required for each location at which a cannabis producer intends to produce cannabis.

 (2) There shall be a cannabis processor's license to process, package, and label cannabis concentrates, useable cannabis, and cannabis-infused products for sale at wholesale to cannabis processors and cannabis retailers, regulated by the board and subject to annual renewal.
 The processing, packaging, possession, delivery, distribution, and sale of cannabis, useable cannabis, cannabis-infused products, and cannabis concentrates in accordance with the provisions of this chapter and chapter 69.51A RCW and the rules adopted to implement and enforce these chapters, by a validly licensed cannabis processor, shall not be a criminal or civil offense under Washington state law.
 Every cannabis processor's license shall be issued in the name of the applicant, shall specify the location at which the licensee intends to operate, which must be within the state of Washington, and the holder thereof shall not allow any other person to use the license.
 The application fee for a cannabis processor's license shall be two hundred fifty dollars.
 The annual fee for issuance and renewal of a cannabis processor's license shall be one thousand three hundred eighty-one dollars.
 A separate license shall be required for each location at which a cannabis processor intends to process cannabis.